-Before going into the discussion on how to choose an erp system that best suits your business requirements, you must have an understanding what ERP software is.
+Before going into the discussion on how to choose an ERP system that best suits your business requirements, you must have an understanding of what ERP software is.

 This article will be the first chapter of your guide to a successful ERP journey.